Not a Defence of Organ Markets

 2. BURDENS OF PROOF

-This mistake seems to be the root of the second, which is a global misconception of what is going on in the burden of proof argument (JRR 2012, pp. 14-17).
+This mistake seems to be the root of the second, which is a global misconception of what is going on in the burden of proof argument (JRR 2012, pp.14-17).
 I am not sure about the details of where this goes wrong, because I am not entirely sure what the authors think I think.
-But the idea seems to be that I am engaged in two—way contest between a policy of prohibition and a policy of markets, and that I illegitimately think I can settle the case in favour of markets by arbitrarily claiming that the prohibition side bears the burden of proof, which its proponents cannot meet.
+But the idea seems to be that I am engaged in a two-way contest between a policy of prohibition and a policy of markets, and that I illegitimately think I can settle the case in favour of markets by arbitrarily claiming that the prohibition side bears the burden of proof, which its proponents cannot meet.

 Whether or not I am right in thinking this is what they think I think, it is certainly not what I say.
 My question is simply whether a global policy of total prohibition, almost universally put in place as soon as the issue came to light, is justified.
 And the burden of proof argument is essentially that this policy is on the face of it seriously at odds with values and principles normally professed by most advocates of prohibition themselves.
 It is straightforwardly in conflict with the normal liberal principle that competent people should be allowed to judge their own best interests, and make mutually beneficial exchanges that harm no one else.
 It is also in striking tension with our general presumption that it is an intrinsically good thing to get organs to save lives, and that it is an intrinsically bad thing to reduce the choices available to people who are already badly off, into which category come most potential vendors.1